Chaotic measures as an alternative to spectral measures for analysing turbulent flow: Chaotic measures of turbulence

 The nature of the chaos in a system can be quantified by its Lyapunov spectrum.
 We can define a dynamical system as an $N$-dimensional system of first-order differential equations specifying the time evolution, given by the trajectory $x(t)$, of an initial condition $x(0)$.
 For an explicit example, consider

 such as the Navier-Stokes equations.
 For an infinitesimally small perturbation to $x(0)$ given by $\delta(0)$, then at later times we have

 where $\delta(t)$ gives the separation between the two trajectories.
 The maximum Lyapunov exponent, $\lambda_1$, has the greatest influence on the predictability of the system.
-It gives a relation for the separation between trajectories $\delta(t)$
+It gives a relation for the separation between trajectories $\delta(t)$ for a finite time interval

 Therefore, if $\lambda_1$ is positive, we have an exponential divergence between $x(t)$ and $x_0 (t)$, and the system is said to exhibit deterministic chaos.
 This rapid divergence between two initially close states represents an extreme dependence on initial conditions.